The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

-The Mid-Autumn Festival is also an opportunity for families to gather, open a small party to watch the moon, enjoy tea while tasting the mooncakes.
+The Mid-Autumn Festival is also an opportunity for families to gather, open a small party to watch the moon, and enjoy tea while tasting the mooncakes.

-Traditional Mooncake in Vietnam
+1. Traditional Mooncakes in Vietnam

 However, in terms of tradition, Vietnamese pastries and sticky mooncakes have their own characteristics.